przemykomo/OpenGLSample/README.md

 # OpenGLSample
-Sample project to easly start writing own
+Sample project to easly start writing your own